ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ```
 You can see this in action in the <a href="https://tailwindcss.com/docs/responsive-design#overview">Tailwindcss docs</a>

 This system does give you much more control, but you run into the same problem of having some messy code.
-I'll show you
-a way to combat this for Tailwind in the next section.

 >### TLDR